 Certificate in Global Health

 Students must complete 13 credits in global health by selecting from the list of approved courses.
 Courses used to fulfill the Certificate must meet the following requirements:

 - All students are required to take PH 554, preferably during the first semester of their first year.
-Any exceptions to this timing require require pre-approval from the Office of Global Public Health or Office of Academic Affairs;
+Any exceptions to this timing requires pre-approval from the Office of Global Public Health or Office for Student Engagement and Practice;

 - Students must complete at least one course aligned with Competency 1.
 This may not include PH 554;